PTO Accrual Guide: Definition, Benefits, Tips, and FAQ

 Step #2: Consider the potential accrual cap

 Many employers use accrual PTO policies to reward loyal workers.
-Thus, higher accrual rates for employees who work in a company longer are common.
+Therefore, they usually set higher accrual rates for employees who have been working at their company for an extended period.

-Having this kind of reward is great for employee retention.
+This kind of reward is great for employee retention.
 However, you should take your resources into account.
-If your policy is too generous, you may end up losing a lot of money on paying out the leaves.
+If your policy is too generous, you may end up losing a lot of money on paying for the leaves.
 So, it’s wise to set a maximum number of days off an employee can accumulate.

-In the US, employees usually have 10 to 15 vacation days available.
+In most European countries, the standard for paid vacation days is around 20 days.
+However, in the US, employees usually have 10 to 15 vacation days available.
 The actual number depends on the years of service and whether the employee works in the private or public sector.

 Step #3: Choose the accrual period and the accrual rate

-Your accrual policy includes the accrual period and the accrual rate
+Your accrual policy should include the accrual period and the accrual rate

 The accrual period is how often your employees can accumulate their days off.
 The most common accrual periods are: